-In this Backyard Life video, Ballistic BBQ host Greg Mrvich smokes up some glazed pork spare ribs using his mango-ginger glaze recipe.
+In this Backyard Life recipe and video, Ballistic BBQ host Greg Mrvich smokes up some glazed pork spare ribs using his mango-ginger glaze recipe.
 And, he’s doing so right from his own backyard pit barrel cooker (PBC)!

 Mrvich uses pre-jarred mango pineapple spread for his glaze base.
 If you can’t find a mango pineapple blend, Mrvich suggests going with either mango jam preserve or pineapple preserve.
 But, he says you don’t have to stick with these flavors.
 Just let your imagination, and taste buds, dictate what you use to make this glaze recipe your own.